jhpyle/docassemble/_docs/api.md

 Body of response: empty.

+## <a name="playground_get_projects"></a>List projects in Playground

+Description: Returns a list of projects that exist in the [Playground] (other than the default project).

+Path: `/api/playground/project`

+Method: [GET]

+Parameters:

+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `user_id` (optional): the user ID of the user whose [Playground] should be read.
+Only users with `admin` privileges can read from a different user's [Playground].
+The default is the user ID of the owner of the API key.

+Required privileges:
+- `admin` or
+- `developer`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Invalid user_id" if the user does not have administrative privileges and the `user_id` is different from the current user's user ID.

+Response on success: [200]

+Body of response: a [JSON] array of project names

+## <a name="playground_delete_project"></a>Delete a project in the Playground

+Description: Deletes a project in the [Playground].

+Path: `/api/playground/project`

+Method: [DELETE]

+Parameters:

+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `user_id` (optional): the user ID of the user whose [Playground] should be used.
+Only users with `admin` privileges can delete from a different user's [Playground].
+The default is the user ID of the owner of the API key.
+ - `project`: the project in the [Playground] to delete.

+Required privileges:
+- `admin` or
+- `developer`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Invalid user_id" if the user does not have administrative privileges and the `user_id` is different from the current user's user ID.
+ - [400] "Invalid project" if the project given by `project` does not exist or an attempt was made to delete the default project.
+ - [400] "Project not provided" if the request did not indicate a project.

+Response on success: [204]

+Body of response: empty.

+## <a name="playground_post_project"></a>Create a project in the Playground

+Description: Creates a new project in the [Playground].

+Path: `/api/playground/project`

+Method: [POST]

+Data:

+ - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
+ - `user_id` (optional): the user ID of the user whose [Playground] should be used.
+Only users with `admin` privileges can delete from a different user's [Playground].
+The default is the user ID of the owner of the API key.
+ - `project`: the project in the [Playground] to delete.

+Required privileges:
+- `admin` or
+- `developer`.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Invalid user_id" if the user does not have administrative privileges and the `user_id` is different from the current user's user ID.
+ - [400] "Invalid project" if the project given by `project` already exists.
+ - [400] "Invalid project name" if the project name given by `project` begins with a number or contains a non-alphanumeric character.
+ - [400] "Project not provided" if the request did not indicate a project.

+Response on success: [204]

+Body of response: empty.

 ## <a name="clear_cache"></a>Clear the interview cache

 Description: Clears the interview cache, causing the [YAML] of each